Robeson County, North Carolina: Early history and colonial era

-The area eventually comprising Robeson County was not heavily settled by whites until about 10 years before the American Revolution, when Highland Scots moved into the area.
+The area eventually comprising Robeson County was not heavily settled by whites until about ten years before the American Revolution, when Highland Scots moved into the area.
 They formed a separate community from the Scuffletonians.
 The immigrants encompassed a range of class distinctions, from literate and aristocratic English-speaking families to poorer Scottish Gaelic-speakers, many of whom were indentured servants.
 The latter were called "Buckskins" due to their reputation for wearing pants made of deer leather.
 Gaelic remained spoken in the area as late as the 1860s.
 English and a few French settlers moved into the eastern portion of the eventual county.

 Despite the increase in settlement, population levels in the Lumber River valley remained low for many years, as swamps and thick vegetation divided arable land and made transportation difficult.
-The production of timber and naval stores formed a key part of the area's early economy, with logs being floated down the river for sale in Georgetown, South Carolina in the late 1700s.
+The production of timber and naval stores formed a key part of the area's early economy, with logs being floated down the river for sale in Georgetown, South Carolina, in the late 1700s.
 During the American Revolutionary War, control over the Lumber River valley was heavily contested by British Loyalists and Patriots.
 Tensions raised by the war caused some whites to migrate out of the area, moving as far away as Canada.

 Creation

 Robeson County was created by the North Carolina General Assembly in 1787 out of a western section of Bladen County.
 It was named for Thomas Robeson, a colonel who had led Patriot forces in the area during the Revolutionary War.
 General John Willis, owner of the Red Banks plantation, lobbied to have the county's new seat of government located on his land.
 The site, to be known as Lumberton, was chosen due to its central location in the county, proximity to a reliable ford of the Lumber River, and as it was where several roads intersected.
-The first county courthouse was a wooden residence sold by Willis and moved into place after land was cleared.
+The first county courthouse was a wooden residence sold by Willis, which was moved into place after the land was cleared.

 Lumberton served as county residents' primary area of commerce for much of the area's early history, as transportation links with major regional cities elsewhere were tenuous.
 The 1790 United States census recorded 5,356 county residents.
 The county's first U.S. Post Office was established there by 1796.
-That year settlers moved up the Lumber River and established Robeson's second community, Princess Anne.
+That year settlers moved up the Lumber River and established Robeson's second white community, Princess Anne.
 Much of the county's geography was not officially understood by surveyors until the early 1800s.
 The county's boundaries were modified and remarked several times between 1788 and 1832.